Finding Freedom biography expected to reveal Prince Harry - more than Meghan - wanted 'out' of the Royal Family

 Insiders have also suggested that the Cambridges "did not make Meghan feel particularly welcome" when she first moved to Britain - although sources close to the couple have stressed that they were simply looking out for Harry's best interests.

-"You have to remember that Kate and Harry were always very close too," said one insider.
+"You have to remember that Kate and Harry were always very close too," one insider said.

 Even before he met Meghan in the spring of 2016, Harry was growing increasingly frustrated by being in William and Kate's shadow.